CiroZhang/cse15l-lab-reports/lab1.md

 Here we are trying to change directory to our arguments or Hello.java, but we cant as it is not a directory.

-Thus it give us this error
+Thus it is a error since we are tring to change directory to a file.
 ```
 [user@sahara ~/lecture1]$ ls Hello.java
 Hello.java